-So you have a dog who ignores you when you call them back.
+So you have a dog who ignores you when you call them back and are wondering how you teach my dog a recall?.
+Do you have to ask more than once for them to return?
 You have one of the most common dog training issues so you are not alone.
 Muttley Solutions offers recall training classes to help you turn that around.
 I specialise is providing teaching and support around this training issue on a one to one basis.

 Does your dog ignore you when you try and call them back?

 I will usually find that a poor recall and the dog pulling on the lead go hand in hand and can sometimes be symptoms of a wider issue such as poor leadership.